Plastic Surgery News: Behind Gummy Bear Implants & Acellular Dermis Matrices

 Plastic and cosmetic surgery has gone through many innovations.
 Many implants and techniques for breast augmentation surgeries utilize technology and procedures that simply weren’t available before.

-Today’s news highlight will be gummy bear implants as well as Acellular Dermal Matrices (ADM).
+Today’s news highlights will be gummy bear implants as well as Acellular Dermal Matrices (ADM).

 Gummy Bear Implants